berkay-dincer/kubethanos/README.md

 * Thanks to [@linki](https://github.com/linki) [chaoskube](https://github.com/linki/chaoskube) for giving me the idea and having written something with a broader scope.

+## Disclaimer

+* You are responsible for your actions.
+If you break things in production while using this software I cannot help you to restore the damage caused.

 ## Contribute

 Any contributions are welcome!